1. Home

 Mac applications menu

-3. Find the app you want to delete and either drag it into your Trash (found on your Dock) or you can right click and select Move to Bin.
-It may prompt you to re-enter your password to confirm this action
+3. Find the app you want to delete and either drag it into your Trash (found on your Dock) or right-click and select Move to Bin.
+You may be prompted to enter your password.

 Move to bin Mac option